christinaroise/Quarantine/Readme.md

 - The weather compoent consist of the card that shows in Dashboard.svelte only, and gets data in onMount from OpenWeather api.
 Theres also a setTimeAndDate function as well as GeoLocation.
 GeoLocation currently has a bug - this will be fixed.
 I chose a folder of its own for weather in case I'd expand the app's features at a later time.
 - The universal folder contains all the components that are shared accross the different screens and modals.
 Bars, buttons, cards, containers, lists, sliders..
 They all carry props from parent.
 I suspect some props could be placed in stores.js, but I haven't gotten to take a look at it just yet.
 - getData functions can also be stored in stores.js.
 In other words: there's some cleaning up to do.
-- Two jsons have been created, they hold the information about country names and code, and categories so to simplify the overall code.
 - The Modals-folder are broken into smaller components in cardModal-folder and larger Modals that covers the entire screen.
-- Most JavaScript is put in files under the services-folder as many components and screens share the same js.
+- Most JavaScript is put in files under the services-folder as many components and screens share the same methods.

 You are not able to do anything further with the items - i.e delete, update or add - so the example just serves as a demo of how you can include data in a semi advanced app